Arijit Singh: Public image and influences

 Arijit has shared his fondness for singer Kishore Kumar, while citing Mohit Chauhan and Atif Aslam as inspirations with whom he is often compared.
-Though he has been inspired by many artists, Singh named KK as his favorite singer along with Ayushmann Khurrana.
-He named Pritam Chakraborty, Vishal–Shekhar, Shankar–Ehsaan–Loy, Amit Trivedi, Mithoon and A. R. Rahman as his favorite music directors.
-Singh has idolized Ghulam Ali, Jagjit Singh and Mehdi Hassan.
+Though he has been inspired by many artists, Singh named KK as his favourite singer along with Ayushmann Khurrana.
+He named Pritam Chakraborty, Vishal–Shekhar, Shankar–Ehsaan–Loy, Amit Trivedi, Mithoon and A. R. Rahman as his favourite music directors.
+Singh has idolised Ghulam Ali, Jagjit Singh and Mehdi Hassan.

 In an interview with Filmbeat in April 2013, he declared that he is the biggest fan of singer Krishnakumar Kunnath (KK).
 His desire to sing for Aamir Khan came to reality in 2016 with the song "Naina" from Dangal.
 In an interview with The Indian Express, Singh stated that he loves the work of Shalmali Kholgade, Shefali Alvares, and Irfan.
-He also mentioned that his "current favorite" singer is Chinmayi.
+He also mentioned that his "current favourite" singer is Chinmayi.

 In 2016 he appeared on the popular chat and comedy show The Kapil Sharma Show aired on Sony TV India.
 The show's host Kapil Sharma explained the difficulties he had bringing Singh on the show due to his shy nature.

 Singh has often been portrayed by the Indian media as a "small-town boy who made it big".
 He had also been trolled on social media to which he replied "I use my social media sparingly for things that are close to my heart.
 I don't read the comments.
-My team filters out the comments for me, I don't involve myself a lot into paying attention to criticism on social media.
-I speak what I want to speak and my team lets me know the needful."
+My team filters out the comments for me, and I don't involve myself a lot in paying attention to criticism on social media.
+I speak what I want to speak, and my team lets me know the needful."

-Arijit enjoys listening to retro songs by singers Lata Mangeshkar, Mohammed Rafi and the classical and ghazal songs along with the music of Coldplay.
+Arijit enjoys listening to retro songs by singers Lata Mangeshkar, Kishore Kumar, Mohammed Rafi and Asha Bhosle and the classical and ghazal songs along with the music of Coldplay.
 He expressed his desire to work with artist Norah Jones someday as he loves her music.
 He says he is uncomfortable with all the attention that fame has brought.

-Singing style, impact and recognition
+Impact and recognition

 In an interview music director and composer, Pritam said: "Arijit is a good singer, a smart musician, and an intelligent musician as well."
 Vishal Dadlani of the music director duo Vishal–Shekhar said Singh is a phenomenal singer.
 In another interview, he said "Arijit has the ability and the openness needed to make every recording a genuine collaboration.
 He's also a really nice guy, with no ego.
-That helps" Filmmaker Sanjay Leela Bhansali in an Interview with The Hindu said, "Arijit Singh is very special".
+That helps."
+Filmmaker Sanjay Leela Bhansali in an Interview with The Hindu said, "Arijit Singh is very special".

 Shreya Ghoshal remarked that he "is versatile and has a soulful voice".
 Shankar Mahadevan said "I knew him before he became Arijit Singh.
-He is an educated musician, he understands his Sargam, and he has got depth.
+He is an educated musician, he understands his Sargam, and he has got depth."
 Suresh Wadkar praised him as one of the "great singers of this generation".
+Sonu Nigam rated Arijit higher than himself, at 7 on 10.